Reviews You Can Rely On

 Integrated Canister Stoves

 These stoves include a burner that couples with an integrated canister with a heat exchanger on the bottom.
-Jetboil is the company that brought these stoves into popularity, but many companies have their own versions now.
-These stoves are great for boiling water, and therefore useful for freeze-dried or boil-in-a-bag dinners, but they're not really designed for cooking meals.
+Jetboil made these stoves popular, but many companies now have their own versions.
+These stoves are great for boiling water and, therefore, useful for freeze-dried or boil-in-a-bag dinners, but they're not really designed for cooking meals.

 Liquid Fuel Stoves

-These are versatile stoves, and many can accept multiple types of fuel, from white gas to kerosene.
+These are versatile stoves; many can accept multiple fuel types, from white gas to kerosene.
 They tend to be a bit heavier than the other backpacking stove types, and there is a learning curve to operate them, as they have several parts and must be primed, and some maintenance is required.

 Alcohol Stoves